Vermont Sexual Abuse Lawsuits

 Vermont has made great strides to change legislation in order to help survivors of sexual abuse and assault get justice against their abuser, while also allowing for compensation.
 These laws enable lawyers handling sexual abuse claims in Vermont to file cases against sexual predators, including clergy members, and the Catholic church.

-Below you will find Vermont Lawsuits News & Updates, as well as additional information on Vermont’s statute of limitations laws.
+Below you will find Vermont lawsuits news & updates, as well as additional information on Vermont’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling a Vermont sexual assault cases has to file a claim on behalf of a survivor.
-In addition, we’ve compiled a list of Vermont settlements and jury awards received by sexual abuse and assault survivors.
+In addition, we’ve compiled a list of Vermont settlements and jury awards received by sexual abuse and assault survivors and a list of Vermont’s ‘credibly’ accused priests released by the dioceses.

 Vermont Statute of Limitations for Sexual Abuse & Assault